Patient information: In vitro fertilization (IVF) (Beyond the Basics)

 ●In some cases, a class of medication called a GnRH antagonist such as cetrorelix (brand name: Cetrotide) or ganirelix (brand name: Antagon) will be recommended instead of the GnRH agonist.
 In this case, stimulation with FSH is started immediately after stopping the birth control pill and the antagonist is added once the follicles have reached a certain size (often around 14 mm).
 This medication helps to prevent premature ovulation .

 ●The goal of stimulation is to have at least two follicles that are approximately 15 to 18 mm in size.
 The number of follicles that develops depends on the ovaries and hormone levels of the individual patient.
 In most cases, more than 2 follicles develop; in some cases, more than 20 may develop.
 When blood testing and ultrasound measurements show that the follicles are "ready", you will be instructed to give an injection of hCG to trigger ovulation. hCG stands for human chorionic gonadotropin, with brand names including Ovidrel, Pregnyl, and Novarel. hCG is usually injected under the skin at a particular time in the evening.
 This allows the follicles to be ready for egg retrieval during a window of time, approximately 36 hours later.
+In some cases, a GnRH agonist (like leuprolide [brand name: Lupron]) may be used for the ovulation trigger.

 Side effects of treatment — FSH injections do not cause side effects directly.
 However, the ovaries become enlarged during treatment, which can cause abdominal swelling and discomfort, and in more severe cases, nausea or even vomiting.